junxit/us-congress-bills-115/metadata.md

 - 2017-01-11 — The previous question was ordered pursuant to the rule.
 - 2017-01-11 — The resolution provides for both bills to be considered under a structured rule for one hour of general debate.
 The resolution also provides one motion to recommit with or without instructions on both H.R.
 5 and H.R.
 79.
 - 2017-01-11 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on adoption of amendments, which were debated earlier and on which further proceedings had been postponed.
+- 2017-01-12 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.